Article published by: Leah Rowe

 Imagine a world where you’re no longer being spied on because NSA, Apple and Microsoft no longer have backdoor access to your computer.
 Imagine having the ability to say no, because that’s what freedom is.
 Try to imagine it!

 All of this could change very soon.
-Something is happening in New Hampshire, which could redefine our movement and give free software real power instead.
+Something is happening in New Hampshire, which could redefine our movement and give libre software real power instead.